julakshah/visual-slam/README.md

 We've also come to appreciate having more checks for invalid results in certain stages of the pipeline, given the time it took to catch a bug resulting in singular transform matrices.
 Ensuring the determinant of the transform is nonzero helps check this easily, but failing to do it led us to miss a typo in our processing of the fundamental matrix that was giving us singular matrices.

+The project has been beneficial for all of us with regard to learning --- after completing this project, all of us are more familiar with the steps involved with visual odometry, and Connor in particular is able to appreciate the intricacies of the ORB keypoint matching algorithms.
+Julian and Ben both understand the implementation of keypoint matching more, and we all have more knowledge of how to determine a camera pose from keypoint matches and then use that transform to triangulate points.
+Julian has become more experienced with libraries for visualizing images and point clouds as well as converting between a fundamental and essential camera matrix, and Ben has learned to integrate C++ with Python.
+We've also all become more confident in using Git effectively, learning both from success as well as the slight lack thereof at times.

 ## Future Work

 The logical next step for functionality of our program would include some sort of bundle adjustment for the poses and keypoints over time --- currently, we treat everything recorded in the previous frames as fixed, and do not correct them or optimize them.
 More sophisticated visual odometry, as well as SLAM, relies on continually optimizing the previous poses to minimize the total reprojection error (difference between predictions and observations of keypoints) across all recorded poses.